1932–33 Port Vale F.C. season: Second Division

-The pre-season worries over the Great Depression saw ticket prices reduced, as The Old Recreation Ground's capacity was increased, and a radio-gramophone broadcaster with four loudspeakers was installed.
+The pre-season worries over the Great Depression saw ticket prices reduced, as the Old Recreation Ground's capacity was increased, and a radio-gramophone broadcaster with four loudspeakers was installed.
 New signings included Bradford Park Avenue outside-left Bob Morton and Cardiff City left-half Jimmy McGrath.

-The season began well, an opening day victory over Bury was followed by a useful sequence of results that saw the club climb the table.
+The season began well; an opening-day victory over Bury was followed by a useful sequence of results that saw the club climb the table.
 Their 9–1 win over Chesterfield on 24 September was the biggest victory of the season in the division, and a still standing club record victory in the Football League.
-Stewart Littlewood scored an incredible six goals that day – also a still standing club record, all within a 57 minute period.
+Stewart Littlewood scored an incredible six goals that day – also a still standing club record, all within 57 minutes.
 The Vale followed this record win with a 7–0 defeat at Bradford City's Valley Parade, in what had been dubbed a promotion clash.
 Shenton twisted his knee in the latter match, and the list of injuries began to mount, Littlewood also requiring an operation to repair cartilage damage.
 This prompted the signing of Manchester United's highly experienced ex-England international forward Louis Page, brother of ex-Vale player Tom Page.

-From 15 October to 3 December Vale were on a run of eight games without a win, six of them defeats.
-One of these defeats was a 5–0 hammering at Notts County's Meadow Lane, and another was a 1–0 defeat at Stoke City's Victoria Ground in front of 29,296 spectators, yet another was a 4–0 loss at Tottenham Hotspur's White Hart Lane in front of a crowd of 33,071.
-In December a shake-up in the first eleven brought four successive home victories, though only one point was won from three away games.
-Stoke defender Len Armitage was brought in to help sure up the defence as the club hovered in mid-table.
+From 15 October to 3 December, Vale were on a run of eight games without a win, six defeats.
+One of these defeats was a 5–0 hammering at Notts County's Meadow Lane in which goalkeeper Jock Leckie was stretchered off, and another was a 1–0 defeat at Stoke City's Victoria Ground in front of 29,296 spectators, yet another was a 4–0 loss at Tottenham Hotspur's White Hart Lane in front of a crowd of 33,071.
+In December, a shake-up in the first XI brought four successive home victories, though only one point was won from three away games.
+They had also been leading Charlton Athletic 4–1 on Boxing Day, until the match was called off due to fog.
+Stoke defender Len Armitage was brought in to help shore up the defence as the club hovered in mid-table.